oakproject/paxquery/README.md

 # PAXQuery

+The PAXQuery engine seamlessly parallelizes the execution of XQuery queries.
+By applying on-the-fly translation and optimization procedures, PAXQuery runs user queries over massive collections of XML documents in a distributed fashion.
+PAXQuery runs on top of <a href="http://flink.apache.org/">Apache Flink</a>, previously known as <a href="http://stratosphere.eu/" target="_blank">Stratosphere</a>, a distributed execution platform that relies on the <a title="The PACT model" href="http://dl.acm.org/citation.cfm?id=1807148" target="_blank">PACT model</a>.

+After the user inputs the XQuery query, the engine builds an equivalent tree of algebraic operators that works on nested tuples.
+The set of operators includes navigation, group by, aggregation, selection, projection, and many others.

+Once the tree is built and optimized, the engine compiles it into a PACT plan consisting of <em>implicit parallel</em> operators such as Map, Reduce, Match, CoGroup, or Cross.
+The result is given to the Stratosphere platform, which is responsible for the PACT plan optimization and its parallel execution e.g. over HDFS or the local filesystem.

-PAXQuery is an XQuery processor built on top of the [Apache Flink](http://flink.apache.org/) platform.
+PAXQuery is an XQuery processor built on top of the [Apache Flink](http://flink.apache.org/) platform, previously known as <a href="http://stratosphere.eu/" target="_blank">Stratosphere</a>.
 It automatically parallelizes queries over large collections of XML documents by translating XQuery into the PACT model used by Apache Flink.

+After the user inputs the XQuery query, the engine builds an equivalent tree of algebraic operators that works on nested tuples.
+The set of operators includes navigation, group by, aggregation, selection, projection, and many others.

+Once the tree is built and optimized, the engine compiles it into a PACT plan consisting of <em>implicit parallel</em> operators such as Map, Reduce, Match, CoGroup, or Cross.
+The result is given to the Apache Flink platform, which is responsible for the PACT plan optimization and its parallel execution e.g. over HDFS or the local filesystem.

+##Current status

 Currently PAXQuery is in a pre-alpha state.
 We support a subset of XQuery that can be found in the following ANTLR 4.2 files: [XQuery.g4](http://github.com/stratosphere/paxquery/blob/master/paxquery-xparser/src/main/java/fr/inria/oak/paxquery/xparser/XQuery.g4), [XPath.g4](https://github.com/stratosphere/paxquery/blob/master/paxquery-xparser/src/main/java/fr/inria/oak/paxquery/xparser/XPath.g4), and [XLexer.g4](https://github.com/stratosphere/paxquery/blob/master/paxquery-xparser/src/main/java/fr/inria/oak/paxquery/xparser/XLexer.g4).
 Although our algebra supports group-by and multiple levels of nesting, the translation from XQuery to it has not been completed yet.
+If you would like to get involved, send us a message!

 ##More information
 http://cloak.saclay.inria.fr/research/paxquery